 Denial.
 If you didn’t see it coming, you’ll have a hard time accepting the reality of what has happened.
 You’ll rationalize, make yourself try to believe that things will be fixed and that the relationship will have a chance to continue.
 Trying to ignore what is happening is also common in this stage.

 Pain and Uncertainty.
 When you come to terms that you’re going through a divorce, you could either feel crushed on oddly liberated.
+You may even waffle back and forth between these emotions.
 Try as you might, you won’t be able to escape a certain amount of pain, even if you bury it deep inside.
 You’ve been rejected and that’s going to take a bite out of you every time.

 If you’re on shaky financial ground or tend to be highly emotional, uncertainty is going to hit especially hard.
-Be afraid and anxious are normal as well.
+Being afraid and anxious are normal as well.

 Anger.
 You might be difficult to be around when your anger flares.
 At this point, you’re looking for somebody to blame.
 You’re headhunting.
 You may not be able to take it out on your ex, so other family members, your kids, co-workers, and friends could become unwilling victims.